 - Pick up on signs early: Noticing the signs of kidney disease and treating it early on will prevent excessive loss of function of the kidneys.
 However, to achieve this, knowing the signs of kidney disease is vital.

-Kidney disease is not pleasant and therefore it is important to look after your dog’s health, to aid in preventing kidney disease as much as possible.
+Kidney disease is not pleasant and therefore it is important to look after your dog’s health to help prevent kidney disease as much as possible.
 Most steps that lead to healthy kidneys will probably be part of your day-to-day routine with your dog already.
 Therefore, looking after your dog’s kidneys while they are still functioning should be easy.

 You May Also Like